 Some folks like to keep it really simple and just use salt and pepper but to me, there is so much more than you can do.
 Brisket is a big piece of meat and it can handle a lot of flavor.
-It not can handle a lot of flavor, it begs for it.
+Not only can it handle a lot of flavor, it begs for it!

-I use my original rub recipe (purchase recipes here) on brisket most of the time but that's because I like the perfect balance of sweet and spicy and I think it pairs really well with the beef.
-If you are a true Texan or just think like a Texan, you might prefer my Texas style rub recipe (purchase recipes here).
+I use my original rub recipe on brisket most of the time but that's because I like the perfect balance of sweet and spicy and I think it pairs really well with the beef.
+If you are a true Texan or just think like a Texan, you might prefer my Texas style rub recipe .

 As most of you know, I sell my rub recipe to support the website and newsletter.
 I created the new Texas style rub recipe due to so many folk asking for a non-sweet rub and I decided to just include it for free when you purchase the original rub recipe.

 Note: In case you are wondering, the rub recipes and sauce recipe are delivered via email and should be sent to you within minutes after you order.

 I also offer it free of charge to anyone who has already purchased the original rub in the past.
 All you have to do is request it.

 When applying rub, you have two basic options.

 - Pour the seasoning onto the meat and hope it sticks.
 Much of it will fall off when you move the brisket.